amir-zeldes/UD_Hebrew/README.md

   * Rework auxiliaries, reanalyzing impersonal modals as predicates with clausal subjects
   * Introduce previously unused labels with their usual functions (e.g. `expl`)
   * Introduce commons subtypes for passive subjects (`nsubj:pass`, `csubj:pass`)
+  * Unification of FEATs with IAHLT UD treebanks (Wiki, Knesset)
+  * Changed :tmod and :npmod subtypes to :unmarked with TemporalNPAdjunct=Yes in misc to preserve tmod info, following a UD Core Group decision in July 2024
   * More generally, producing valid (non-legacy) UD data in line with the current Universal Dependencies validator tool (available [here](https://github.com/UniversalDependencies/tools))

 ## History